Can You Lose Your Salvation? A Critique of Calvinism's Answer

 Some people (Arminians, for sure) believe our full "salvation" isn't acquired until a later date, because this verse says our "salvation" is coming and will be revealed at the last time.
 Therefore, they conclude that we have to keep working for it, because it's not fully here yet.
 And until it is, we can lose it by falling away.

 However, in this passage, "salvation" is not about "eternal salvation."
-According to the concordance, it's about God promising to spare people from the end times wrath He will pour out on unbelievers.
-I believe this is a reference to the rapture, to God promising to spare His people from the wrath He will pour out on the staunch unbelievers during the tribulation.
+According to Strong's Concordance with Vine's Expository Dictionary, it's about God promising to spare believers from the end times wrath He will pour out on unbelievers.
+(Oftentimes in the Bible, the word "salvation/saved" isn't about eternal soul salvation but about God saving us from earthly things like enemies, death, trials, tragedies, etc.) I believe this is a reference to the rapture, to God promising to spare His people from the wrath He will pour out on the staunch unbelievers during the tribulation.

 And notice that our faith "activates" God's shield.
 If we have genuine faith, we have the Holy Spirit and are shielded by God.
 The Holy Spirit is the seal, guaranteeing that we will be taken out of here on the day of redemption, which I believe is the day of the rapture.